Workers’ Compensation Insurance

 We strive to make claims decisions within 48 hours so you can get back to focusing on your work.

-Learn more about the workers' comp claims process at NEXT.
+Learn how to file a workers’ comp claim at NEXT.

 Workers’ Compensation FAQ